 Thomas Toon.
 Ph.D., University of Michigan, 1975.
 Associate Professor.
 Primary Interests: Language variation and socio-historical linguistics (especially the influences of literacy on processes of language change); Old English, early Middle English; early English paleography and manuscript studies; regional and social dialectology.
 Secondary Interests: Linguistic theory, especially diachronic phonology and syntax; contemporary varieties of English.
 Select publications: The Politics of Early Old English Sound Change (Academic Press, 1983); "New Methods in Old English Dialectology," in Quantitative Analyses of Linguistic Structure, P. Eckert, ed.
 (Academic Press, 1986); "Old English Dialects,"

 in Cambridge History of the English Language; other articles on literacy, contemporary American English, lexicography.

 Ralph Williams.
 Ph.D., Michigan, 1969.
 Professor.
 Primary Interests:

 Comparative literature (particularly Greek, Latin, Italian, French, German, Spanish); the theory of literature; English and continental Renaissance Literature; Medieval and Renaissance art history; Bible; Dante, rhetoric; Nietzsche.

 Secondary Interests: The Pastoral and satire, especially through the eighteenth-century.
-Publications: Palimpsest: Editorial Theory in the Humanities (co-editor; University of Michigan Press, 1993); Marcus Hieronymous Vida: De arte poetica (Columbia University, 1976); Love and Death in Late Medieval and Renaissance Literature (University of Michigan Press, 1976).
+Select publications: Palimpsest: Editorial Theory in the Humanities (co-editor; University of Michigan Press, 1993); Marcus Hieronymous Vida: De arte poetica (Columbia University, 1976); Love and Death in Late Medieval and Renaissance Literature (University of Michigan Press, 1976).